-ZIP Codes: The wrong tool for the job
+ZIP Codes: The wrong tool for determining tax rates

 ZIP code inaccuracy in sales tax management